 The first step is hand sanding with sandpaper and various grits.
-This first steps takes the longest because it involves removing so much aluminium that it either diminishes them or removes them altogether.
+This first step takes the longest because it involves removing so much aluminum that it either diminishes them or removes them altogether.

 It’s relatively easy to spot parts of the crank arms you haven’t done yet.
 Make sure that the entire surface of the crank arms look the same before moving onto the next grit level.